Facility Use Policy for External Groups

 Back to Top

-The Vice President for Finance and Administration and the Academic Vice President co-administer these policies.
+The Executive Vice President and Chief Financial Officer and the Provost co-administer these policies.
 Policies and guidelines are subject to change without notice.

 External users will sign Campus Facility Use Agreements appropriate to the space and nature of use.
-University representatives authorized to sign agreements are the Campus Use Coordinator and designated Facility Coordinators and their managers.
+As identified in Puget Sound’s Contract Policy, university representatives authorized to sign agreements must have formal, delegated contract authority to do so.

 Back to Top